 8. Cockatiels Get Depressed

 You will notice their mood change.
 They will become more reserved around you and may not want to get out of the cage as often.
 They are likely to eat less and let their appearance go.
-Fluffed-up feathers, aggression, and a change in their vocalization patterns are among the other symptoms you should watch out for.
+Fluffed-up feathers, aggression, and a change in their vocalization patterns are among the other signs you should watch out for.

-9. Cockatiels Are Prone to Airborn Toxins
+9. Cockatiels Are Prone to Airborne Toxins

 Cockatiels are incredibly susceptible to airborne toxins.
 This can include smells from aftershave or more dangerous toxins including smoke and even the burned Teflon layer from the inside of your frying pan.
 Take care with essential oils, too, because some are known to be dangerous to birds and other small animals.

 First of all, it is important to differentiate between biting and beaking.
 Beaking means that they are grasping onto you, usually for grip or balance, and it is not a sign of aggression.
 They may even lick your skin while doing this because the Cockatiel has a very sensitive tongue that is not only used to help taste or to manipulate food but also to determine texture.
 They can tell whether your hand is a good resting place by beaking and licking.

 On the other hand, biting is usually a method of self-defense.
 This means that there is not usually any malice behind the bite, but you may have startled or scared the bird and it is reacting to this stimulus.
 The bite, which can be quite hard and very quick, will be accompanied by ruffled feathers and extended wings.
 Your cockatiel is making these actions to warn you away.